 Statewide Re-Opening and Recovery Plan

-On May 18, 2020, the governor outlined how all businesses and operations will gradually be allowed to open with physical distancing and Safe Practices.
-The state's new Re-Opening and Recovery Plan is informed by health, economic, and community-based indicators and may vary by county.
-Gov. Ige provided a memo on Hawaii’s reopening strategy, and a slide presentation: Beyond Recovery: Reopening Hawaii – A strategy to reopen and reshape Hawaii’s economy.
+Hawaii businesses are gradually being allowed to open with physical distancing and safety measures in place.
+The state's Re-Opening and Recovery Plan is informed by health, economic, and community-based indicators and may vary by county.

 - Wash hands frequently with soap and water for 20 seconds with this protective routine.

 - Disinfect mobile devices and keyboards regularly.
 They’re like a third hand!